globalmac/Larascale/README.md

 *   Percona XtraDB Server 5.5 or PostgreSQL 9.6
 *   Composer
 *   Laravel 5.2 or Laravel 5.3

+## Install:

+Recomend to install on clean machine!

+This package test on DigitalOcean.com, Vscale.io & others VPS.

 ## Install with MySQL by root user: